google/applied-machine-learning-intensive/v2/02_data/05_exploratory_data_analysis/slides.md

 There are scores of issues that can make analyzing your data difficult.

 Because of this, you'll often find yourself doing some preprocessing of your data while you are performing EDA.
-Strictly EDA is just analysis.
+Strictly, EDA is just analysis.
 In practice, data analysis and data preprocessing and manipulation are intertwined.
-As you look at your data more closely, you'll have to fix parts if it to look further.
+As you look at your data more closely, you'll have to fix parts of it to look further.
 -->

 ---